 Child in custody after wild, stolen school bus joy ride; See images, video

-BATON ROUGE - A juvenile was taken into custody Sunday after police said the kid stole a school bus and took officers on a pursuit through parts of East Baton Rouge.
+BATON ROUGE - An 11-year-old juvenile was taken into custody Sunday after police said the kid stole a school bus and took officers on a pursuit from Scotlandville to Central.

 By 11:30, the bus had crashed and officers had surrounded the bus and taken the juvenile driver into custody.
-The bus stopped on Greenwell Springs Road in Central where it hit a gas line.
+The bus stopped on Greenwell Springs Road in Central where it hit a gas line, and a tree.

 An eyewitness recorded a video of police chasing the bus.
 Click HERE to see the clip.